 At the annual reexamination, the PHA will ask whether the tenant, or any member of the tenant's household, is subject to a lifetime sex offender registration requirement in any state.
-The PHA will use the Law Enforcement Data System (LEDS) to verify the information provided by the tenant.

 If the PHA proposes to terminate assistance based on lifetime sex offender registration information, the PHA must notify the household of the proposed action and must provide the subject of the record and the tenant a copy of the record and an opportunity to dispute the accuracy and relevance of the information prior to termination.
 [24 CFR 5.903(f) and 5.905(d)].
 (See Chapter 13.)